 - Bill: What color is the bird's bill?
 Is it just barely visible in the face or is it more prominent?

 - Plumage: What color is the bird's overall plumage?
-Is it spotted, streaked or barred?
-Are markings horizontal, vertical or mottled?
+Is it spotted, streaked, or barred?
+Are markings horizontal, vertical, or mottled?
+Are there any distinct patterns?

 - Legs: What color are the bird's legs?
 How long are the legs?
 Are they heavily or lightly feathered?